 Therefore, we will offer our non-heeling program for 12 week old puppies for those families who don’t necessarily need a puppy that can find and stay in heel position.
 All other aspects of our program will be the same for 12 1/2 week old puppies except the level of training we provide with regard to heeling skills.
 We will teach these puppies the same loose leash training skills as our 10 week old puppies.
 However, by 12 weeks, the skills will be more solid.

 Why We Are Changing the Stay Portion Of Our Training Program

-We’re changing the stay portion of our training program for several reasons.
+We’re changing the stay portion of our training program until puppies are over 11 weeks for several reasons.

 Practical Use of the Stay Exercises

 First of all, we can see no practical use of having a puppy distinguish between a sit/stay and a down/stay when there is distance between a puppy and his handler.
 We feel that if a puppy needs to stay in place while his person goes more than a few steps away or for more than a few seconds, the down position is better.
 It is easier for a dog to maintain a down/stay than a sit/stay for long periods of time.
 It is simply more comfortable.

 For most pet homes, the most advanced training you will need is the training required to get a CGC.
 The CGC requirement is for a dog to stay in EITHER a sit position or a down position.

 Secondly, by eliminating the sit/stay from a very young puppy’s repertoire of behaviors to remember, we can better train a more solid down/stay.